Mandatory Mediation in Gauteng: What does the mediation directive mean in practice?

 You want to reduce cost exposure from refusing reasonable mediation overtures.

-What to expect on day one
+What to Expect on Day One

-Outcome focus: We aim for durable, business-sensible terms—not just “split-the-difference”.
+Outcome Focus: We aim for durable, business-sensible terms—not just “split-the-difference.”

 FAQs

-Yes— in all trial matters in the Gauteng Division of the High Court must undergo accredited mediation.
+Yes, all trial matters in the Gauteng Division of the High Court must undergo accredited mediation.

-Yes - discussions are without prejudice and private under the rules and agreement.
+Yes, discussions are without prejudice and private under the rules and agreement.

-Ready to move?
+Ready to Move?

 Book a 15-minute scoping call to discuss your mediation requirement.